goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 reset_config none
 ```

-The blind interrogation sucessfully discovered a single TAP on the chain with an `IDCODE` of `0x04a63093`.
+The blind interrogation successfully discovered a single device on the chain with an `IDCODE` of `0x04a63093`.

 ```
 gp@workhorse:~/tools/openocd_jlink_test/autoprob$ openocd